vranki/laser-gcode-exporter-inkscape-plugin/README.txt

 Also: G28 at the end of the job doesn't seem to be working at the moment, at least not when running the gcode on my machine.

+10.19.14 - G02 and G03 really screw things up, so I've set the default min_arc_radius to 500 to force all cut moves to be G01.
+That has it's own issues.
+At this point I wouldn't recommend using the Gcode from this for any real jobs.

 THLaser Inkscape Plugin
 -----------------------